Aoshua/Geometric-2D-Platformer/README.md

-# Godot Demo - 2D Platformer
+# Geometric 2D Platformer

-This demo project shows how to create a game similar to Mario.
-It was created following [this tutorial](https://www.youtube.com/watch?v=Mc13Z2gboEk&ab_channel=GDQuest).
+[Come up with a description later]

-Godot version: 4.3
+Godot version: 4.2.2

-### Features:

--   2D gravity
--   Mobs stomp box
--   Fluid camera movement & camera bounds
--   Custom animations such as bounce and fade in/out
--   Navigation between levels

-### Things to "round it out":
+### Things to make it playable:

 -   Upon death, reset level
 -   Upon game completion, option to reset game
--   Score system
+-   Persist coins collected

+### Ideas to make it my own
+-   Replace player sprite with a cirle with some kind of top/bottom pattern.
+Add rolling
+-   Replace enemy sprite with yellow triangle (maybe animate them to still look like jello)
+-   Change up the coin sprite a little
+-   Allow coins to purchase different player skins other perks like temporary invincibility